Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

-The third experiments evaluate the \textsc{VPFD} dataset under four scenarios involving augmentation with reconstructed modalities derived from two auxiliary sources: \textsc{FatigueSet} and \textsc{MEFAR}.
-We begin by training the fatigue detector \(f_\phi\) on the unmodified VPFD to establish baseline performance.
-Next, we run Algorithm~\ref{alg:enhance_target} under three distinct configurations of auxiliary source availability: (a) only \textsc{FatigueSet} is available, which is used to impute the missing ECG modality, resulting in the variant referred to as VPFD w/ ECG; (b) only \textsc{MEFAR} is available, used to reconstruct the missing EEG channel, producing the variant termed as VPFD w/ EEG; and (c) both \textsc{FatigueSet} and \textsc{MEFAR} are available, enabling the sequential reconstruction of ECG and EEG for the VPFD w/ ECG+EEG variant.
-In all cases, the original VPFD features are preserved, and only the missing channels are imputed and appended.
+The third set of experiments evaluates the \textsc{VPFD} dataset across different scenarios in which modalities are imputed from two auxiliary sources, FatigueSet and MEFAR, using different auxiliary-source and imputer configurations, and then evaluated with multiple classifiers.

+We first train the fatigue detector \(f_\phi\) on the unmodified VPFD to obtain the baseline.
+Next, we run Algorithm~\ref{alg:enhance_target} under three configurations of auxiliary-source availability, with the MLP and TimeMixer serving as imputers, respectively: (a) only FatigueSet is available, which is used to impute the missing ECG modality, resulting in the variants VPFD w/ ECG (MLP) and VPFD w/ ECG (TimeMixer); (b) only \textsc{MEFAR} is available, which is used to impute the missing EEG modality, resulting in the variants VPFD w/ EEG (MLP) and VPFD w/ EEG (TimeMixer); and (c) both FatigueSet and \textsc{MEFAR} are available, enabling the sequential imputation of ECG and EEG for the VPFD w/ ECG+EEG (MLP) and VPFD w/ ECG+EEG (TimeMixer) variants.
+In all cases, the original VPFD features are preserved, and only the missing modalities are imputed and appended.
 Again, each dataset is split, with 80\% used to train a classifier and the remaining 20\% used for evaluation.

-To assess the robustness and generalizability of our approach across model architectures, we train three different classifiers in this experiment—MLP, LSTM, and CNN1D—on each dataset variant.
-This setup allows us to evaluate not only how each additional reconstructed modality—individually or in combination—contributes to downstream fatigue detection performance, but also the effectiveness of our framework acorss diverse classifier types.
+To assess the behavior of our approach across model architectures, we train four different classifiers in this experiment--MLP, LSTM, CNN1D, and a Transformer\cite{vaswani2017attention}--on each dataset variant.
+We assess performance using multiple metrics, including accuracy, binary F1, area under the ROC curve (ROC-AUC), area under the precision-recall curve (PR-AUC), macro F1, weighted F1, expected calibration error (ECE), and the Brier score.
+ECE is computed with 15 uniform confidence bins.
+This setup allows us to evaluate not only how each additional imputed modality, individually or in combination, contributes to downstream fatigue-detection performance, but also how the framework performs across diverse classifier types.

-Table~\ref{tablepwwww} summarizes the classification accuracy of LSTM, CNN1D, and MLP models under the four scenarios.
-The results demonstrate that our targeted imputer effectively recovers missing modalities and that each added channel contributes enriches feature extraction, thereby boosting fatigue detection performance.
-Importantly, this feature‑level augmentation enables leveraging knowledge derived from high‑fidelity but deployment‑constrained sensors (e.g., ECG and EEG), thereby strengthening the performance of the practical sensor configuration (i.e., VPFD) without modifying its original features.